Overview

 INFLATION RISK

-Prices of fixed income securities tend to move inversely with changes in interest rates.
-As interest
+The value of fixed income securities generally varies inversely with changes in interest rates.
+As

 LIQUIDITY RISK